Oxford, Maine: Government

 The town of Oxford is governed by an elected, five-person Board of Selectmen and an appointed town manager.
 The town's police department consists of one Chief of Police, one captain, two sergeants, four full-time patrol officers and several reserve (part-time) patrol officers.
-The town has an on-call fire rescue department made up of several dedicated members.
-It is run by a fire chief, two deputy chiefs, and several officers.
+The town has a combination full-time/per-diem/on-call fire rescue department made up of several dedicated cross-trained (fire and EMS) members.
+It is run by a fire chief, deputy chief, captain, and two lieutenants.
+As of the summer of 2025, Oxford Fire/Rescue is the only transporting fire-based EMS service in Oxford County.
+They utilize 2 ambulances, 2 1000 gallon structural engines, a 95' tower ladder, a command SUV, and utility truck with two trailers; 1 with a side-by-side for wildland fire and backcountry rescue, the other hauling technical rescue equipment.
+The department is awaiting delivery of its first true mini-pump engine, an F550 chassis with 300 gallons of water and a 1500 gpm pump, to better respond to camp roads and other tight places.
 The fire department also employs fire police for traffic control at various calls and events.